AvinaashAnandK/fluffy/README.md

 - [X] Use Retrieval Augmented Generation (RAG) to provide users with relevant search results
     + Showed a significant improvement over baseline for alpha test users.
 - [X] Test the feasibility of a python decorator package that wraps input functions to perform the desired task
-    + Succesfully built a prototype for text extraction & machine translation tasks for an input function which takes in text / image input
+    + Succesfully built a prototype for text extraction & machine translation tasks for an input function which takes in text / image as user input

-- [X] [In Progress] Build
+## Coming soon:
+- [ ] [In Progress] Use [Skeleton-of-Thought](https://arxiv.org/abs/2307.15337) approach to piece together base models that can be sequentially connected to address a user's business problem
+- [ ] Dynamically create decorators that abstracts the deployment and connects the identified base models